Sustainability

 Risk Management Activities and System

-KH Neochem defines risk as the uncertainties that affect management and business activities.
-To achieve sustainable growth, we identify risks to the greatest extent possible, prevent latent risks from materializing, and manage active risks with organizational, strategic, and continuous controls.
-To promote effective risk management, a Risk Management Committee has been established, chaired by the CFO, who is responsible for overall risk management, with all division heads as members.
-In principle, this committee meets twice a year and reports its discussions to the Sustainability Committee as well as to the Board of Directors on important matters.
+To achieve sustainable growth, KH Neochem engages in risk management activities that identify and recognize risks to the greatest extent possible, prevent latent risks from materializing, and manage active risks with organizational, strategic, and continuous controls.
+To conduct effective risk management, we have established the Risk Management Committee, chaired by the Chief Legal Officer (CLO) and consisting of all division heads as members.
+This committee examines and deliberates the identification and assessment of critical management risks and the formulation of countermeasure plans, and monitors the progress of these efforts.
+In principle, the committee meets twice a year and reports the content of its discussions to the Sustainability Committee.
+After identifying overall management risks and formulating appropriate countermeasures, key matters are reported to the Board of Directors.

 Risk Evaluation Process and Material Risk Selection